F3real/F3real.github.io/content/crackmes_one1.md

 radare2 Untitled1.exe
 ~~~

 We can analyze all symbols and entry points with `aa`.
-After this we can list functions using `afl` (all functions list).
+After this, we can list functions using `afl` (all functions list).

-With `s main` (seek) we can position ourself at start of main and we can disassemble function with `pdf` (print disassembly of function).
+With `s main` (seek) we can position ourselves at the start of main and we can disassemble function with `pdf` (print disassembly of function).
 We can also use `pdf @main`.

 Disassembly: